History of the Los Angeles Rams: 2016 season: Jared Goff era begins

 On April 13, 2016, the Los Angeles Rams traded their 2016 first-round pick, two second-round picks, a third-round pick, and their 2017 first-round and third-round picks to the Tennessee Titans in exchange for the number one pick, alongside their fourth-round pick and a sixth-round pick.
 The Rams decided to wait until after Lakers great Kobe Bryant's last game before announcing the blockbuster trade.

 On April 28, 2016, the Rams drafted quarterback Jared Goff from California, with the 1st overall pick in the 1st round.
-The team also selected tight end Tyler Higbee and wide receiver Pharoh Cooper in the 4th round with the 110th and 117th picks, tight end Temarrick Hemingway, linebacker Josh Forrest, and wide receiver Mike Thomas in the 6th round with the 190th, 193th, and 206th picks.
+The team also selected tight end Tyler Higbee and wide receiver Pharoh Cooper in the 4th round with the 110th and 117th picks, tight end Temarrick Hemingway, linebacker Josh Forrest, and wide receiver Mike Thomas in the 6th round with the 190th, 193rd, and 206th picks.
 In June 2016, it was reported that the Rams had sold 63,000 season tickets, which was short of their goal of 70,000.
 Later on July 12, 2016, it was reported that they had sold 70,000 tickets, reaching their goal.
 In July 2016, the Rams signed a three-year agreement with UC Irvine to use the university's facilities for training camp, with an option to extend it to two more years.
 On July 29, 2016, the Los Angeles Times reported that the Rams would host their first training-camp practice and "Rams Family Day" on Saturday, August 6 at the Los Angeles Memorial Coliseum, which was open to the public.

 The Rams played their first game in the Los Angeles area since 1994, a 22-year absence, with a preseason opener against the Dallas Cowboys at the Los Angeles Memorial Coliseum on August 13.
 The Rams defeated the Cowboys 28–24 in front of a crowd of 89,140, a record attendance for a pre-season game.

 On September 12, 2016, the Rams played their first regular season game since returning to Los Angeles, where they lost to the San Francisco 49ers 28–0 at Levi's Stadium.
 On September 18, in front of over 91,000 fans at the Los Angeles Memorial Coliseum, The Rams played their first home game on September 18, 2016, defeating the Seattle Seahawks 9–3.

 Fisher's firing

 On December 12, 2016, the team fired head coach Jeff Fisher after starting the season with a 4−9 record.
 The team announced later that day that John Fassel would be taking over as interim head coach.
-Fassel is the son of former NFL head coach Jim Fassel and has been the Rams special teams coach since the 2012 season.
+Fassel is the son of former NFL head coach Jim Fassel and had been the Rams special teams coach since the 2012 season.